h2oai/nitro/docs/install.md

 ## Hello World!

-To build apps with Nitro, you'll also need something like [Flask](https://flask.palletsprojects.com/), [Tornado](https://www.tornadoweb.org/), or [Starlette](https://www.starlette.io/) to host [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections.
+To build apps with Nitro, you'll also need to install one of [Flask](https://flask.palletsprojects.com/), [Tornado](https://www.tornadoweb.org/), or [Starlette](https://www.starlette.io/) to host [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections.